Electron

 Copied

-You need to call init in the main process and every renderer process you spawn.
+You should initialize the SDK in both the main process and every renderer process you spawn.

 Copied